• Saturday

 In addition, interesting cartoons about mine safety, divided by age, are available on YouTube.
 These are materials created taking into account the interests of children, which help to learn important information in a playful way.

-Parents should also take note of the short videos that can be found by typing «mine safety for kids» into the search engine.
+Parents should also take note of the short videos that can be found by typing «mine safety for kids» into the search box.
 These videos, developed by UNICEF and the Ministry of Education and Science of Ukraine, offer accessible and understandable information about the dangers that can be encountered in everyday life.
 In addition, there are manuals and educational platforms that help parents effectively teach children the basics of mine safety.

 In order to consolidate information without scaring the child, you can use coloring pages, comics or videos:

 Mine safety education is the responsibility of both schools and parents.
 Children should receive information in an accessible form that will not frighten them, but at the same time will provide the necessary knowledge to avoid dangerous situations.
-Calm conversations, cartoons and games, physical exercises and support from parents are key tools in raising conscious and cautious children.
+Calm conversations, cartoons and games, physical exercises and support from parents are key tools in raising conscious and careful children.

 Read more: